College ice hockey: National Collegiate

 The WCHA remains in operation as a women's league despite the demise of the conference's men's side.

 As noted in the Division I men's section, Atlantic Hockey America was formed by the 2024 merger of the women-only College Hockey America and the men-only Atlantic Hockey Association.

 The National Collegiate championship is an 11-team, single-elimination tournament to determine the national champion.

 The Patty Kazmaier Memorial Award is awarded annually by USA Hockey to the top player in women's Division I hockey.

-The most recent school to start National Collegiate play is Assumption, which begins varsity play in 2023–24 as the newest member of the NEWHA, having joined for administrative purposes a year earlier.
-Delaware will start National Collegiate play in the 2025–26 season.
+The most recent school to start National Collegiate play is Delaware, which launched its National Collegiate program in the 2025–26 season.
 When announcing the addition of women's ice hockey, Delaware stated that it would join College Hockey America, but CHA had already announced its planned merger with the Atlantic Hockey Association.
 Delaware's future CHA membership accordingly transferred to Atlantic Hockey America.
+Before Delaware, the most recent school to start National Collegiate play was Assumption, which started varsity play in 2023–24 as the newest member of the NEWHA, having joined for administrative purposes a year earlier.
 Also, as noted previously, Tennessee State has plans to add women's hockey, although it did not set a timeline.

 Robert Morris resumed National Collegiate play in 2023–24, returning to CHA after having dropped men's and women's hockey following the 2020–21 season.
 Both teams are now in the merged Atlantic Hockey America.

 The newest National Collegiate conference is the NEWHA, formed in 2017 as a scheduling alliance between the then-current National Collegiate independents.
 It formally organized as a conference in 2018 and received NCAA recognition in 2019.

 Division III

-There are 67 teams in Division III in eight conferences:
+There are 79 teams in Division III in 11 conferences: